An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 If time and energy levels allow, consider spending a day exploring the ancient city of Nara, which is only 45 minutes from Osaka.

+I visited Nara on my very first trip to Japan in 2013.
 Of course, Nara is most well-known for its free-roaming deer that frequent the beautiful parks and historic temples.
+It’s quite touristy, but I think it’s worth going at least once!

-The main attraction in Nara is the massive bronze Great Buddha in Todai-ji Temple, which is a UNESCO World Heritage Site.
+The other main attraction in Nara is the massive bronze Great Buddha in Todai-ji Temple, which is a UNESCO World Heritage Site.

 Hanging out with the Nara deer on our first trip to Japan in 2013!